MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/command-line-syntax-key.md

 ---
 title: Command-line syntax key
-description: Reference topic for the command-line syntax key, which describes the notation used to indicate command-line syntax. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the command-line syntax key, which describes the notation used to indicate command-line syntax. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article